ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

-# EF6 SQL Server provider based on Microsoft.Data.SqlClient
+# Entity Framework 6 SQL Server provider based on Microsoft.Data.SqlClient

 This Entity Framework 6 provider is a replacement provider for the built-in SQL Server provider.

 This provider depends on the modern Microsoft.Data.SqlClient ADO.NET provider, see my [blog post here](https://erikej.github.io/ef6/sqlserver/2021/08/08/ef6-microsoft-data-sqlclient.html) for why that can be desirable.

 The latest build of this package is available from [NuGet](https://www.nuget.org/packages/ErikEJ.EntityFramework.SqlServer/)